New COVID-19 testing options available by appointment only.*

 What is the current CVS Health guidance about wearing a face covering in our stores and at other CVS Health sites?

-- Wearing a mask/cloth face cover
+- Wearing a face mask/cloth face covering

 - Maintaining physical distancing and personal hygiene (frequent hand washing or use of alcohol-based hand sanitizer)